National Rifle Association: Early history

 A few months after the Civil War began in 1861, a national rifle association was proposed by Americans in England.
 In a letter that was sent to President Abraham Lincoln and published in The New York Times, R.G.
 Moulton and R.B.
-Perry recommended forming an organization similar to the National Rifle Association in Britain, which had formed a year and a half earlier.
+Perry recommended forming an organization similar to the British National Rifle Association, which had formed a year and a half earlier.
 They suggested making a shooting range, perhaps on the base on Staten Island, and were offering Whitworth rifles for prizes for the first shooting competition with those rifles.
 They suggested a provisional committee to start the Association which would include: President Lincoln, Secretary of War, officers, and other prominent New Yorkers.

-The National Rifle Association of America was chartered in the State of New York on November 17, 1871 by Army and Navy Journal editor William Conant Church and Captain George Wood Wingate.
+The National Rifle Association of America was chartered in the State of New York on November 17, 1871 by Army and Navy Journal editor William Conant Church and Captain George Wood Wingate; Wingate had served on the staff of Major General John B. Woodward, who had long adocated for improved soldier marksmanship.
 On November 25, 1871, the group voted to elect its first corporate officers.
 Union Army Civil War General Ambrose Burnside, who had worked as a Rhode Island gunsmith, was elected president.
 When Burnside resigned on August 1, 1872, Church succeeded him as president.

 Union Army records for the Civil War indicate that its troops fired about 1,000 rifle shots for each Confederate hit, causing General Burnside to lament his recruits: "Out of ten soldiers who are perfect in drill and the manual of arms, only one knows the purpose of the sights on his gun or can hit the broad side of a barn."
 The generals attributed this to the use of volley tactics, devised for earlier, less accurate smoothbore muskets.